 Embryo screening can be used to check for certain abnormalities before embryos are transferred into the womb during IVF.
 The screening stage can be particularly important if you are at higher risk of these kinds of problems.
+It can ensure that you have the best chances of a healthy pregnancy after the embryo transfer.

 Embryo screening is one of the stages of IVF that takes place in vitro.
 The test is performed by taking a biopsy or sample of one or a few cells from the embryo, which at this stage is just a tiny ball of cells.
 The DNA from the sample can then be analysed to check for certain kinds of condition.